BlaqueDevs/se-assignment-day-4-software-project-management-Sharlyne-ben/README.md

 ## 11. What are the main features or functionalities that make your software stand out?

+Features that differentiate the software include unique integrations, advanced algorithms, user-friendly interfaces, customization options, or specific tools that solve a critical problem more effectively than competitors.

 ## 12. What data is available regarding the market size and growth potential for your software?
 ## 13. How can understanding market trends inform your software’s positioning and development?